du2x/du2x.github.io/_posts/2016-04-14-most-harmful-camalities-types.markdown

 ## 7                  regular storm   NA   NA   NA   NA  215  224   83
 ```

-We can see that there are data only about wind/typhoon/tornado/hurricane event types before de 1990s.
+We can see there are data only about wind/typhoon/tornado/hurricane event types before de 1990s.

+Probably, NOAA wasn't prepared to collect data about the other event types before the 1990s.
 This fact makes the comparison unfair.

-We should consider only data from after the 1990s (more specifically 1993, but we will omit this analysis for simplicity))
+I should consider only data from after the 1990s (more specifically 1993, but we will omit this analysis for simplicity))

 So, let us subset the data frame.